Spring through fall; shoulder seasons less crowded

 What about bad weather?

-Do I need a permit?
+Do I need an insurance policy?

 The park has five entrances, depending on the direction you’re traveling from.
 If you plan to enter through the south entrance, Jackson Hole, Wyoming is the closest airport.
-If you plan to enter on the north, Bozeman, Montana is the closest airport.
+If you plan to enter on the north side, Bozeman, Montana is the closest airport.
 To the west, it’s Idaho Falls, Idaho and to the east, it’s Yellowstone Regional Airport near Cody, Wyoming.